 Yes.
 Emergency medical services personnel have very little time to evaluate the situation and act appropriately.
 So, it is not practical to ask them to interpret documents that may vary in form and content.
 Instead, the standardized MOLST form has been developed.
-Have your doctor or health care MOLST web facility visit the site at http://marylandmolst.org or contact the Maryland Institute for Emergency Medical Services System at (410) 706-4367 to obtain information on the MOLST form.
+Have your doctor or health care facility MOLST web visit the site http://marylandmolst.org or contact the Maryland Institute for Emergency Medical Services System at (410) 706-4367 to obtain information on the MOLST form.